nss-day-cohort-32/Nutshell_TheBryanFivingNilsens/README.md

 ![alt text](public/images/BNilsen-headshot.jpg)

-## Brought to you by the Bryan F'n Nilsens
+## Brought to you by the Bryan Fiving Nilsens
 - Nate Flemming
 - Jason Collum
 - Colin Sandlin